DreamsOfImran/TimesOfInternet/README.md

 ![Hero Img](./assets/hero.png)

-Its a voice controlled web application created using ReactJS, styled with Material-UI and integrated with Alan-AI for voice commands.
+Times of Internet is a voice controlled web application created using ReactJS, styled with Material-UI and integrated with Alan-AI for voice commands.
 It will give you the news from all over the world.
 All you need to do is, JUST ASK!

+Our product is made to help people get all the latest information from all around the world in a vary fast and efficiently manner

 ### To run